cap-js/docs/about/best-practices.md

 Looking at the things in the inner hexagon, many protagonists distinct between *application model* and *domain model* living in there.
-In his very initial post about [*Hexagonal Architecture*](https://wiki.c2.com/?HexagonalArchitecture) in the in [*c2 wiki*](https://wiki.c2.com), Cockburn already highlighted that as follows in plain text:
+In his initial post about [*Hexagonal Architecture*](https://wiki.c2.com/?HexagonalArchitecture) in the in [*c2 wiki*](https://wiki.c2.com), Cockburn already highlighted that as follows in plain text:

 ​	*OUTSIDE <-> transformer <--> ( **application**  <->  **domain** )* {style="text-align: center; font-size: 111%; font-family: serif; padding-right: 44px"}